learn-co-curriculum/common-questions-you-ll-encounter/README.md

 ### [**Question Type**: Lab tests run but students are getting failures](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#3-tests-run-but-student-gets-error-messages-they-dont-know-how-to-fix)
 **What is it**: Pretty self-explanatory from above title
 **Resolution**: Use the Socratic method and other teaching strategies to get students to debug the failures.
-Do not give the answer right away.
-Students won't learn that way.

 ### [**Question Type**: Conceptual](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#4-conceptual-questions)
 **What is it**: Students have trouble with larger concepts beyond a test failure